Gaslight Game Design Challenge

 The Gaslighting Game Challenge will consist of two rounds.
 Round One will consist of submitting a proposed game narrative.
 This game narrative will entail answering the questions on the game registration form.
 Round Two will be limited to 10 Finalists selected from the Round One narrative submissions.
 You do not need to be a game developer or game designer in order to become a Finalist - you just need to have a clever idea that you believe would translate well into a compelling video game about gaslighting!

 Round One game pitches were due by March 31, 2019

 Round Two video games about gaslighting were due by August 1, 2019

 When entrants registered for the contest they had the opportunity to answer the questions below.

 You are pitching an idea for a persuasive game while will help players to better understand gaslighting as well as its impact.
 Although the context for gaslighting here involves dating relationships the games do not need to be limited to this context as long as it effectively conveys to game players what gaslighting is and how it can impact others.

 Finalists were notified in April that their proposed game narrative was selected to move on to Round Two of the contest.
-Round Two began April 2019 and Finalists have until August 1, 2019 to design and develop their video game about gaslighting.
-The finished video games will then be reviewed and scored to determine the final winners.
+Round Two began April 2019 and Finalists had until August 1, 2019 to design and develop their video game about gaslighting.
+The finished video games will be reviewed and scored to determine the final winners.

 Details regarding technical requirements, final judging guidelines, and any other pertinent information has been distributed to the Finalists.
 In addition to 3 winners, 1 non-winning Finalist will be randomly selected to receive the Door Prize.